 The SI Units and Symbols are preferred.
 Unusual characters or symbols should be explained in a list of nomenclature.

 References should be cited in the text, e.g., (Smith,

 order in the reference section.
 The following arrangements should be used:

-All mathematical equations must be prepared with the equation editor in Windows Word and placed in proper places.
+All mathematical equations must be prepared with Math Type in MS Word and placed in proper places.
 Equations should be labeled in the order in which they appear in the text with Arabic numbers in parentheses aligned to the right margin.
 In writing the equations use the following rules: vectors and matrices with bold, functions such as log, sin, cos normal, and all other mathematical symbols with italic.